Man Chong: Service under Cao Rui

-In the autumn of the same year, (Note: Man Chong's biography in the Sanguozhi mentioned that these events took place in the 3rd year of the Taihe era (227–233) of Cao Rui's reign, i.e., the year 229.
+In the autumn of the same year, (Note: Man Chong's biography in the Sanguozhi mentioned that these events took place in the 3rd year of the Taihe era (227–233) of Cao Rui's reign, i.e. c.229.
 This is a mistake.
-It was actually in the 2nd year of the Taihe era, i.e., the year 228, according to the Zizhi Tongjian.) believing Zhou Fang's fake defection was real, Cao Xiu led troops from Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui) into Wu lands with Man Chong ordered by the Emperor to lead troops to Xiakou (夏口; in present-day Wuhan, Hubei).
+It was actually in the 2nd year of the Taihe era, i.e. c.228, according to the Zizhi Tongjian; Cao Rui's and Sun Quan's biographies in Sanguozhi also dated Cao Xiu's defeat and death to c.228.) believing Zhou Fang's fake defection was real, Cao Xiu led troops from Lujiang Commandery (廬江郡; around present-day Lu'an, Anhui) into Wu lands with Man Chong ordered by the Emperor to lead troops to Xiakou (夏口; in present-day Wuhan, Hubei).
 Man Chong wrote a memorial to the emperor: "Cao Xiu may be wise and decisive, but he has little experience in battle.
 The route that he is taking has a lake behind it and the river beside it.
 It is easy to advance but difficult to retreat.
 Military leaders tend to avoid travelling across such terrain if possible.
 If he is going into Wuqiangkou (無彊口), he should be well-prepared."
-Before Man Chong's memorial reached Cao Rui, however, Cao Xiu and his army had already entered Wuqiangkou, where Wu forces cut off his line of retreat and inflicted heavy casulities on Cao Xiu's forces.
+Before Man Chong's memorial reached Cao Rui, however, Cao Xiu and his army had already entered Wuqiangkou, where Wu forces cut off his line of retreat and inflicted heavy casualties on Cao Xiu's forces.